11 Great TV Sitcom Halloween Specials

 Nickelodeon knew how important Halloween was to kids.
 So, they are responsible for some great animated Halloween specials.
 One such series that created some great spooky episodes was the Rugrats.
 How do you explain Halloween to a baby?
 These episodes proved just that.

-Favorite Episode: Candy Bar Creep Show/Monster in the Garage (1992) - This episode shows just how the gang of infants interprets Halloween as they explore the haunted house that their parents have set up in the garage looking for Reptar Bars.
+The Candy Bar Creep Show/Monster in the Garage (1992) episode shows just how the gang of infants interprets Halloween as they explore the haunted house that their parents have set up in the garage.
+Their goal is to find Reptar Bars, but in the end, they get an education on all things spooky.
 In the second segment of the episode, the babies search for whatever is making noise in the garage.
-This episode cemented the Rugrats as one of my favorite cartoons of all time.
+This episode cemented the Rugrats as one of my favorite cartoons of all time, and it helps you to see Halloween from a different perspective.

-Hey Arnold! had a few good Halloween episodes as well.
-It was nice to see how Arnold and the Gang celebrated in the city and what scary situations they would get themselves into.
+Hey Arnold! had a few good Halloween episodes as well back in its heyday.
+It was nice to see how Arnold and the gang celebrated in the city and what scary situations they would get themselves into.

-Favorite Episode: "Arnold’s Halloween" (1997).
-In this episode, the gang re-enacts the panic created by Orson Welles’ "War of the Worlds" radio broadcast.
+In the "Arnold’s Halloween" (1997) episode, the gang re-enacts the panic created by Orson Welles’ "War of the Worlds" radio broadcast.
 The show sends the entire neighborhood into a frenzy, and Halloween chaos ensues.
+Alien invasions are a fun horror staple, but not always the most obvious.
+So, this episode gets extra points for uniqueness and creativity.

 Family Guy likes to get in on the Halloween action from time to time.
 Whether its parodying horror movies or getting Stewie ready for trick-or-treating, you know that they’re going to have fun with the Griffin's.

-Favorite Episode: The "Petergeist" (1996) episode is by far my favorite.
+The "Petergeist" (1996) episode is by far my favorite.
 Borrowing from the movie, Poltergeist, Stewie is sucked into the television after Peter unearths a human skull in his backyard, and Lois has to go to the other side to rescue him.
-There are plenty of inside Poltergeist jokes, from Ronald McDonald staring at Chris at the edge of his bed to Bruce in the part of the paranormal investigators trying to get Stewie back.
+There are plenty of inside Poltergeist jokes, from Ronald McDonald staring at Chris at the edge of his bed to Bruce playing the part of the paranormal investigator trying to get Stewie back.
 Below is a quick clip from the episode.

-Do you remember a favorite Halloween show?
-What did I miss?
-Leave your comments below!
+Do you remember a Halloween TV episode that you loved growing up?
+Leave your favorite memories below!